Support for Purpose: Situational Awareness for Change Leaders

 Learn to Trust Yourself

 The above suggestions will enable you to see and collect different perspectives and discuss them with other people, so you make more sense of your context and situation.
 Based on that understanding, you will become able to derive what kind of intervention could help to effectively lead the change.
-This way, you will have a better idea of what your next steps on your change journey need to be.
+This way, you will have a better idea of what the next steps on your change journey need to be.

 Over time, after having practiced increasing your awareness, allow yourself to trust that you have gained enough insights to take the next step.
 And this next step will be to initiate suitable interventions.